House Drainage System Explained [Simple Beginner’s Guide]

 - Regular flushing with hot water can usually prevent the most common drainage system problems, such as blocked sink drain.

 - If you have not by now – locate your main shut off the water valve and the water meter next to it.
 If you fear any plumbing issue may be occurring, it is best to switch it off.
 Familiarize yourself with the exposed pipes in your home and try to deduce where the remaining are, in case of any emergencies.
-In severe cases of blocked drains remember to call for a professional clearing of blocked drains.
+In severe cases of blocked drains, remember to call for a professional clearing of blocked drains.

 House Drainage System Explained [Simple Beginner’s Guide]